ddbj/ddbj_validator/README.md

 Setting of request timeout for PostgreSQL.
 30 seconds unless otherwise specified.

 `DDBJ_VALIDATOR_APP_BIOSAMPLE_PACKAGE_VERSION`
-Versions of BioSample attributes and package definition information. ,Currently, `1.2.0` or `1.2.1`, `1.4.0`, `1.4.1` can be specified.
+Versions of BioSample attributes and package definition information. ,Currently, `1.4.0`, `1.4.1`, `1.5.0` can be specified.

 `DDBJ_VALIDATOR_APP_GOOGLE_API_KEY`
 Google API key.
 Without this specification, some rules using Google's data (e.g. [BS_R0041] GeocodingAPI for Latlon versus country) will be ignored, even if the value is wrong.